 The Optics of Intuition: Decoding the Flash of Moonstone and Labradorite

 While often mistaken for different minerals, both Moonstone and Labradorite (Grey Moonstone) belong to the Feldspar family.
 Their defining characteristic is a distinct optical phenomenon—adularescence or labradorescence—where a hidden, ethereal light flashes from within the stone's structure.
 In energetic practices, stones with a strong, deep blue flash over a clean, dark matrix are highly prized for stimulating the Third Eye and Crown chakras, directly aiding in nervous system regulation and deep sleep.
+For another head-to-head inside this family — sunstone vs orange moonstone — see our identification guide.

 The Material Wisdom: The Hidden Blue